 Easy to medium

-The hike to Speiereck is described as easy to medium difficult.
-Most people do the hike anti clockwise, hiking up from east and descending on the ski slope, before returning to the cable car station via the lakes.
-Even though you are hiking along a well-trodden path most of the way, except for a small stretch near the peak, you definitely need good boots for this hike.
-Sneakers or joggers are too instable, and hurting yourself up on any mountain is a rather bad idea.
-Thus, despite of the stunning views, keep an eye on where you put your feet.
-Almost at the peak, you need to traverse a steep incline with patch of rough rocks, maybe even using your hands to hold on.
-However, the last few hundred metres to the peak, with the cross in sight, are easy going.
+The hike to Speiereck is described as easy to medium-difficult.
+Most people hike anti-clockwise, hiking up from the east and descending on the ski slope before returning to the cable car station via the lakes.
+Even though you are hiking along a well-trodden path most of the way, except for a slight stretch near the peak, you need good boots for this hike.
+Sneakers or joggers are too unstable, and hurting yourself on any mountain is a bad idea.
+Thus, despite the stunning views, watch where you put your feet.
+Almost at the peak, you must traverse a steep incline with a patch of rough rocks, maybe even using your hands to hold on.
+However, with the cross in sight, the last few hundred metres to the peak are easygoing.

 That peaking sensation

-As always reaching the peak gives you a great sense of satisfaction.
-Sure, this isn’t Matterhorn nor K2, but adding another mountain peak to my hiking portfolio, is an personal achievement nonetheless.
-You’ll reach the peak after about 1 ½ – 2 hours, depending of your fitness or how many photo stops you made along the way.
+As always, reaching the peak gives you a great sense of satisfaction.
+Sure, this isn’t Matterhorn nor K2, but adding another mountain peak to my hiking portfolio is a personal achievement.
+You’ll reach the peak after about 1 ½ – 2 hours, depending on your fitness or how many photos stops you made.
 After the obligatory selfie at the top cross, it’s time to enjoy the view.
-If the weather is good and the air is crisp, you easily have stunning views for 100 kilometres into the surrounds Alps.
-This is when you realise that you are just very tiny creature in this incredible landscape.
+If the weather is good and the air is crisp, you have stunning views for 100 kilometres into the surrounding Alps.
+This is when you realise you are just a tiny creature in this incredible landscape.

 Downhill

 I find that heading back down is the most straining part of a mountain hike.
-A couple of hundred of metres below the peak you descend on a ski slope.
-Even with a flat and grassy surface, your lower-leg muscles will feel the strain from walking downwards.
+You descend on a ski slope a couple of hundred metres below the peak.
+Even with a flat, grassy surface, your lower-leg muscles will feel the strain from walking downwards.
 Zigzagging for ease, I’m aiming for the two small lakes in the valley between Grosseck and Speiereck for the next break.
-The lakes are actually water resorvoirs for the snow cannons.
-Nevertheless, the turquoise ponds pleasent place to rest.
-The last but well deserved stop was made at the Panorama Alm restaurant by the cable car station.
-Enjoying some hearty Austrian cuisine, in my case Kaiserschmarrn, is an important part of any trip in the Alps and a great finish of the hike to Speierck.
+The lakes are water reservoirs for the snow cannon—nevertheless, the turquoise ponds are pleasant places to rest.
+The cable car station made the last but well-deserved stop at the Panorama Alm restaurant.
+Enjoying some hearty Austrian cuisine, in my case Kaiserschmarrn, is an essential part of any trip in the Alps and an excellent finish to the hike to Speierck.